Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/02-email-phishing-investigation.md

 ## Query 2.4 — URL Click Events (Did the User Click?)

-This is the most important email query. `ClickAllowed` means the user actually followed the link — this event is what triggers the cross-domain pivot to identity logs.
+This is the most important email query. `ClickAllowed` means the user actually followed the link; this event is what triggers the cross-domain pivot to identity logs.

 ```kql
 UrlClickEvents